bguiz/kndrck.co/content/posts/efficient-merkletrees-zk-proofs.md

 3. Update a leaf in the merkle tree
 4. Verify if some leaf exists in the merkle tree

+You can also play around with the tool used to create most of the visuals here at [efficient-merkle-trees.netlify.com](https://efficient-merkle-trees.netlify.com/).

 ## 1. Creating A Merkle Tree
 ```javascript
 const bigInt = require('big-integer')